Ayakashi Triangle: Publication

 Ayakashi Triangle has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched by Viz Media on its Shonen Jump website.
 Shueisha also simultaneously publishes the series translated into both English and Spanish languages for free on the Manga Plus app and website.
 In January 2022, both Manga Plus and Viz Media's Shonen Jump revealed that they would not publish the series' 74th and 75th chapters.
 Viz Media retired the book volumes for purchase from their website.
 In March 2022, Seven Seas Entertainment announced that they had licensed the manga and will release it in uncut print and digital formats.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.